alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 ## Scope

-This Code of Conduct applies to all members participating in the activities, events and processes taking place within the scope of this repository.
-Specifically, our Code of Conduct applies to any conduct:
+This Participation Guidelines applies to everyone using this online resource.
+Specifically, our Particiaption Guidelines applies to any conduct:
 •	in interactions within the team/community maintaining this repo
 •	at any team activity, communication or event related to this repo
 •	outside the team activity when a team member is representing this project
 •	by members outside the team engaging on this GitHub repository.
-This Code of Conduct also applies when an individual is officially representing the community in public spaces.
+This Participation Guidelines also applies when an individual is officially representing ADViCE in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed a representative at an online or offline event.

 ## Enforcement

-Instances of harassing, abusive, or otherwise unacceptable behaviour should be reported to the ADViCE project managers responsible for enforcement.
+Instances of harassing, abusive, or otherwise unacceptable behaviour should be reported to the ADViCE website and Knowledge Base administrators.
 All reports will be reviewed and investigated promptly and fairly.
-All managers are obligated to respect the privacy and security of the reporter of any incident.
 Together we strive to foster an environment where everyone feels valued, respected, and included.
-Managers are responsible for clarifying and enforcing our standards of acceptable behaviour and will take appropriate and fair corrective, restorative and action in response to any behaviour that they deem inappropriate, threatening, offensive, or harmful.
+Admininstrators are responsible for clarifying and enforcing our standards of acceptable behaviour and will take appropriate and fair corrective, restorative and action in response to any behaviour that they deem inappropriate, threatening, offensive, or harmful.

 ### Enforcement Responsibilities

-Managers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Administratos have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Reporting Incident

 If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting Francisco Gomez Medina (email: fgomezmedina@turing.ac.uk) or Gabin Kayumbi (email: gkayumbi@turing.ac.uk).
-Francisco and Gabin may involve Susie Costard susie.costard@digicatapult.org.uk ADViCE project manager when incidents are perceived as difficult (not straightforward) except when any potential conflict of interest may arise.
-To report an issue involving either Francisco or Gabin, please email directly to Susie Costard susie.costard@digicatapult.org.uk.
+To report an issue involving either Francisco or Gabin, please email directly to abudden@turing.ac.uk

 In your report please include:
 •	Your contact information.
 •	Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.
 Your account of what occurred, and if you believe the incident is ongoing.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.